MayaRo0503/youtube-clone/README.md

 ### Prerequisites

-- Node.js and npm (or yarn) installed on your machine.
+- Node.js and npm (or yarn) installed on your machine..
 - Expo CLI: `npm install --global expo-cli`
 - Expo Go app installed on your mobile device for testing.